Martin Bormann: Discovery of remains

-The remains were conclusively identified as Bormann's in 1998 when German authorities ordered genetic testing on fragments of the skull.
+On 4 May 1998, the remains were conclusively identified as Bormann's after German authorities ordered genetic testing on fragments of the skull.
 The testing was led by Wolfgang Eisenmenger, Professor of Forensic Science at Ludwig Maximilian University of Munich.
 Tests using DNA from one of his relatives identified the skull as that of Bormann.

-Bormann's remains were cremated and his ashes were scattered over the Baltic Sea on 16 August 1999.
+After being released to his family, Bormann's remains were cremated and his ashes were scattered over the Baltic Sea on 16 August 1999.
+This was done in part to prevent Neo Nazis from using any potential tomb containing Bormann's remains to create a Neo-Nazi monument.